azme12/erp-order-platform-monorepo-microservices-/README.md

 | **Sales Service** | http://localhost:8004/swagger/index.html |
 | **Purchase Service** | http://localhost:8005/swagger/index.html |

-### Swagger Features
+### Documentation Features

-1. **Complete API Documentation** - All endpoints documented with descriptions
+1. **Comprehensive Endpoint Coverage** - Every API endpoint is fully documented with detailed descriptions
-2. **Request/Response Examples** - Examples included in DTOs
+2. **Request/Response Examples** - Real-world examples included in all data transfer objects (DTOs)
-3. **Try It Out** - Test endpoints directly from Swagger UI
+3. **Interactive Testing** - "Try It Out" functionality allows direct endpoint testing from the browser
-4. **Authentication Support** - Bearer token authentication
+4. **Authentication Integration** - Built-in Bearer token authentication support for protected endpoints
-5. **Schema Definitions** - Complete data models with examples
+5. **Complete Schema Definitions** - Full data model documentation with field descriptions and examples
-6. **Error Responses** - All error scenarios documented
+6. **Error Response Documentation** - All error scenarios and status codes are thoroughly documented

 ### Using Authentication in Swagger UI

-To use authenticated endpoints in Swagger UI:
+To access protected endpoints through Swagger UI:

+1. Navigate to the Swagger UI for any service (e.g., http://localhost:8000/swagger/index.html)
-1. Click the "Authorize" button at the top of the Swagger UI
+2. Click the **"Authorize"** button located at the top of the Swagger interface
-2. Enter your JWT token: `Bearer <your-token>`
+3. Enter your JWT token in the format: `Bearer <your-token>`
-   - Obtain token by calling `/api/auth/login` endpoint
+   - Obtain a token by first calling the `/api/auth/login` endpoint
-3. Click "Authorize"
+4. Click **"Authorize"** to authenticate
-4. Protected endpoints will use this token automatically
+5. All protected endpoints will now automatically include this token in requests

 ### Regenerating Swagger Docs (Optional)